Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Another potential issue you may come across is that you have a limited number of optical inputs on your AV receiver or soundbar.

-In this scenario, if you have two or three devices that you want to connect into your amplifier via an optical connection, then you can buy an optical audio switch, like the one pictured below:
+In this scenario, if you have two or three devices that you want to connect to your amplifier via an optical connection, then you can buy an optical audio switch, like the one pictured below:

 This little box of tricks will accept the optical audio outputs of up to three devices and output them into a single input on your amplifier.